Thinking about becoming an Agony Angel.

 Ahoy!
 It’s Monday again.
 12:49pm.
 4 hours and 11 (angel number) minutes before my self imposed deadline of 5pm slaps me in the face.
 I’ve written nothing.
 Some days I say it’s ADHD, other times I say I’ve been procrastinating.
 Serge told me on the phone this morning that I sound like a proper writer, because writer’s are often good at that.
 Thank you Serge, I’ll take that as a compliment.
 I’m a writer, my brother even says so!

 Do you know what, it’s like every second I put off the writing, the more fun I end up having and the more I say yes to connecting with my people.
-The more connection I have the more I accept how I’m truly feeling, and the more present I can be in my reality, when I finally sit down at the table and get to writing.
+The more connection I embrace, the more I accept how I’m truly feeling, and the more present I can be in my reality, when I finally sit down at the table and get to writing.
 So let’s get to it.

 The first time I learned of the Santa Ana winds was in the opening pages of White Oleander by Janet Fitch.
 I read that book in Auckland, NZ, during 2015, aka my deeply depressed and tortured poetry era.
 My friend Georgia recommended it to me.
 She had so much sage wisdom to share.